Institution

 Systemic Coherence

 UGSO safeguards the coherence of the Unified Governance Continuum by monitoring how governance elements relate, evolve, and interact over time.
 Its role is to ensure that expansions, updates, and domain-specific developments continue to function as a unified system, preserving clarity, compatibility, and structural integrity as the continuum grows.
-This coherence function prevents drift and keeps the continuum conceptually anchored even as new domains are added.

 External Standards Integration